salmant/terraform-kubenet-networking-aks-cluster-log-analytics/README.md

-## Set up Azure storage to store Terraform state
+## Set up an Azure Storage to store Terraform state

 Terraform tracks state locally via the `terraform.tfstate` file.
 This approach is considered as a fine method if only one person works on the Terraform module.